Being creative is what it's all about. Let's make some cute stuff! I hope you enjoy these ideas and that they spark your own fun projects.

 Color trends come and go, but there are perennial favorites that are always regarded as good colors for weddings.
 Any of them can be made fashionable when combined with accents and elements, such as metallics in silver, pewter, copper, or rose gold.
 Harmonies like Tiffany Blue and rose quartz create a variation on the newest themes.

 Fresh flowers can be in the main color or an accent shade, and the metallic elements can be added with ribbons or jeweled pins instead of the typical pearl pins.
-Some flowers, like roses, come in such wide array of color they are included in almost every color theme.
+Some flowers, like roses, come in such a wide array of colors they are included in almost every color theme.

 A Tussy Mussy, Perhaps?

 According to Trends, more and more mothers are carrying small posies instead of wearing the traditional corsage.
 Those small "posie" bouquets would be what used to be known as "Tussy-Mussy" bouquets.